mend/renovate-ce-ee/examples/terraform/aws/readme.md

 # Setting up AWS for Renovate Pro using Terraform

-## Getting Started

-Before starting, you will need to make sure you have [Terraform](https://www.terraform.io/downloads.html) installed, as well as [AWS CLI](https://aws.amazon.com/cli/)
+You will need to make sure you have [Terraform](https://www.terraform.io/downloads.html) installed, as well as [AWS CLI](https://aws.amazon.com/cli/)

 1. Clone the repo
 2. Run `terraform init`